Hebrew source: הסדרי הבחירה של קופות החולים

 Appealing Health Plan Refusal to Provide a Referral to a Specific Medical Service Provider

-- A policyholder whose request for a payment voucher (Form 17) to a service provider for specific permission has been denied, and it gives service inclusive arrangement selection of the fund or that he is entitled to be treated with the same service provider under the principle of continuity of care or under any other cause that is eligible for funding treatment for the same service provider, is entitled to do the following:
+- A policyholder whose request for a payment voucher (Form 17) to receive a specific treatment from a specific service provider has been denied, and that service provider is included in the health fund's service selection arrangement or the patient is entitled to be treated with the same service provider under the principle of continuity of care or under any other cause making the patient eligible for treatment with the same service provider, is entitled to do the following:

-- Submit a complaint to the National Health Insurance Law Ombudsman
+- Submitting a Complaint to the National Health Insurance Law Ombudsman by contacting the ombudsman appointed in accordance with the National Health Insurance law.

-- Submit a claim in a court of law
+- Submitting a claim in a court of law (it is recommended to get legal advice before filing a claim).

 Health Plan Choice Arrangements